-Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability-related disclosures in the financial services sector (Official Journal of the European Union 2019, L 317).
+Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability-related disclosures in the financial services sector (OJ 2019, L 317).

 Eumedion hopes that this new version of the Corporate Governance Manual will contribute towards further professionalization and greater depth of the voting policy of institutional investors.
-The text of the manual was closed on 20 December 2022 and will be updated regularly on the basis of new legislation and regulations and best practices.
+The text of the manual was closed on 13 December 2023 and will be updated regularly on the basis of new legislation and regulations and best practices.